-QLPL calculates the best estimate liability for all policies in-force at the valuation date.
-The best estimate liability is calculated as the prospective value of future expected cash flows on a policy-by-policy basis allowing for any surrender payments, transfer payments, income withdrawal, maintenance expenses, fund-based fees and other policy charges.
+The value of future profits component of the best estimate liability is calculated as the prospective value of future expected cash flows on a policy-by-policy basis allowing for any surrender payments, transfer payments, income withdrawal, maintenance expenses, fund-based fees and other policy charges.
 The underlying assumptions are based on the best estimate for the future, which is largely based on the current business experience and any emerging trends.
-The unit fund growth rates (gross of investment charges) and the discount rates are set at the prescribed Solvency II risk-free interest rates.
+The unit fund growth rates (gross of investment charges) and the discount rates are set at the PRA prescribed risk-free interest rates.